SourceCode/earthbound-battle-backgrounds/README.md

 - …offers 23% less time spent in `computeFrame()`
 - …offers an over 100% faster implementation of `romGraphics.drawTile()`
 - …highly optimizes changing the background layers at runtime; the original version will show a white flash when you're trying to change it.
 This project doesn't do that.
-- …uses [ES6](http://www.ecma-international.org/ecma-262/6.0/) or later language standards.
+- …uses [ES2015](http://www.ecma-international.org/ecma-262/6.0/) or later language standards.
-- …doesn't use RequireJS, but [ES6 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
+- …doesn't use RequireJS, but [ES2015 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
 - …doesn't use functionally-scoped variable declarations (`var`), but `const` and `let`.
 - …uses syntactical ES5 getters and setters instead of `getX()`- and `setX()`-style functions (cf. Java).
-- …uses ES6 classes.
+- …uses ES2015 classes.
-- …removes UnderscoreJS-inspired functions and uses native ES6 functions instead.
+- …removes UnderscoreJS-inspired functions and uses native ES2015 functions instead.
-- …removes the weird and broken OOP model that gjtorikian had introduced (`registerType` etc.).
+- …removes the weird and broken OOP model that had been introduced (`registerType` etc.).
 - …removes notable comments such as [ugghhhhhhhhh](https://github.com/gjtorikian/Earthbound-Battle-Backgrounds-JS/blob/gh-pages/src/read_bgs_dat.js#L27).
-- …removes unnecessary brackets that were put everywhere (cf. his README.md).
+- …removes unnecessary brackets that were put everywhere
 - …removes Node Express.
 - …removes that weird `LOG_TAG` variable-based logging.
 - …fixes pointer math (no more padding is needed).